apple/coremltools/docs-guides/source/opt-palettization-api.md

 ### Differentiable K-Means Palettization API Example
 Differentiable K-Means is a training-time palettization algorithm that performs attention based differentiable K-Means on the weight matrices.
-This plugs in directly into a user's training pipeline and typically has higher data requirements.
+This plugs in directly into a user’s training pipeline and typically has higher data requirements.

 To perform training-time palettization, these are the key steps: